Vickeejai/HYPOTHETICAL-SUPERMARKET-SALES-REPORT/README.md

 ### **Data Sources**

-Sales Data: The primary dataset used for this analysis is "C:\Users\PC\AppData\Roaming\Microsoft\Windows\Network Shortcuts\Sales Analysis for Hypothetical Supermarket.xlsx" file, containing detailed information about each sale made by the company
+Sales Data: The primary dataset used for this analysis was already imported to the excel file, containing detailed information about each sale made by the company

 ### **Tools**